-There were 6 trunks growing from a single stem on the tree pictured above and measured 26′ in circumference at ground level.
+There were 6 trunks growing from a single stem on the bastogne walnut tree pictured on this page and measured 26′ in circumference at ground level.
 My friend Michael Henwood made the 360 degree cut at the base of the trunk.
-Using a Stihl 090 chainsaw The Woodnut divided the log into smaller sections for transporting to our sawmill located in Grass Valley, CA.
+Michael, aka the woodnut used a Stihl 090 chainsaw to break down the log into smaller sections for transporting to our sawmill located in Grass Valley, CA.

 This rare species of walnut was milled for the manufacture of musical instruments; custom furniture; restocking of collectible firearms and high-end accessories.